MicrosoftDocs/sdk-api/sdk-api-src/content/certview/nf-certview-ienumcertviewcolumn-skip.md

 req.irql:
 ---

-# IEnumCERTVIEWCOLUMN::Skip method
+# IEnumCERTVIEWCOLUMN::Skip

 ## -description

-The <b>Skip</b> method skips a specified number of attributes in the attribute-enumeration sequence.
+The <b>Skip</b> method skips a specified number of columns in the column-enumeration sequence.

 ## -parameters